dalmia/Quora-Question-Pairs/README.md

 # Quora-Question-Pairs

 This repository contains the code for our submission in Kaggle's competition Quora Question Pairs in which we ranked in the top 25%.
+A detailed report for the project can be found [here][https://drive.google.com/file/d/0B76BuJcKjuxqM0tVOXd1cVVXb1k/view?usp=sharing]

 ## Data